Constitution of Mexico: Influences

 The Liberal Party of Mexico's (PLM) 1906 political program proposed a number of reforms that were incorporated into the 1917 Constitution.
 Article 123 incorporated its demands for the 8-hour day, minimum wage, hygienic working conditions, prohibitions on abuse of sharecroppers, payment of wages in cash, not scrip, banning of company stores, and Sunday as an obligatory day of rest.
 Article 27 of the Constitution incorporated some of the PLM's demands for land reform in Mexico.
 Requiring landowners to make all their land productive, and if left idle, subject to government expropriation; the granting of a fixed amount of land to anyone who asks for it, provided they bring it into production and not sell it.
 Points in the PLM's call for improvement in education were also incorporated, such as completely secular education, compulsory attendance up until age 14, and the establishment of trade schools.
-Not surprisingly, the PLM also called for restrictions on the Roman Catholic Church, which were incorporated in the constitution.
+Not surprisingly, the PLM also called for restrictions on the Catholic Church, which were incorporated in the constitution.
 These included treating religious institutions as businesses and required to pay taxes; nationalization of religious institutions' real property; and the elimination of religious-run schools.